 You might live with roommates in a shared or single suite-style residence.
 These residences may have semi-private washrooms or shared washrooms.
-They usually include shared kitchen facilities and may also have specially designated floors for students in particular programs (such as science, engineering or music).
+They usually include shared kitchens and may also have specially designated floors for students in particular programs (such as science, engineering or music).

 You might be bringing your family with you if you’re moving to attend university, and some schools offer family-style housing.
 These can be on-campus apartments or townhouse-style residences.
-If you are interested in this style, contact the Housing Office at your university.
-You can find contact information for your school on our university profiles.
+If you are interested in this style, contact the housing office at your university.

 While you may choose to live in residence for your first year, you can also commute or live off campus.
-Many universities have set up a website devoted to off-campus housing that gives you resources and tools to help you with your search.
-Learn more about your university’s off-campus housing resources on our university profiles.
+Many universities have an off-campus housing website that provides resources and tools to help you with your search.